EOSIO/welcome/docs/03_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 }
 ```

-Sign the push action with ‘mcazyfujecke@active’, the host of the game.
+Sign the push action with mcazyfujecke@active, the host of the game.

 ### Push 'move' to the Smart Contract to make game moves
 Players make moves in turn by pushing ‘move’ actions to the blockchain.
 The host moves first, and each move must be signed by the appropriate account.

 The move action takes five parameters, the "challenger", the "host", the player who makes the move or "by" and "row" and "column" parameters to show where the marker is placed.

 The host makes the first move.
-The required payload in json format is:
+The required payload in `json` format is:

 ```json
 {